Setting your prices is no easy feat as an entrepreneur. And it’s one of millions of things you need to decide when starting a business.

 Create Scarcity.
 People are more likely to buy when they feel that they might miss out on something great (remember toilet paper in 2020?).
 Whenever possible, make sure you tell your clients if there’s limited availability or if you’re running a price promotion that will only last a few weeks.

 Setting your prices might be the most important thing you do for your business.
 Pricing impacts the perception of the quality of your services, helps clients understand if you’re the right fit for them and, perhaps most importantly, helps you create a sustainable business.
+Once you’ve set your prices, you can get paid fast with HoneyBook’s online invoices and online contracts.
 I hope that what I’ve shared here today helps you make 2021 your best year yet.